Here are five great hikes within a short drive from the South Sound. Add them to your summer bucket list if you’re looking for outdoor adventures!

 The hike to Greenwater Lakes is surrounded with beautiful scenery the whole way.
 It’s mostly flat, and there are several good turn around spots.
 You can even take the dog!
 You can also hike further in to Echo Lake, but Greenwater Lake makes a fine turn around for a shorter outing for shorter legs.
 Do bring your bug spray for all wooded hikes this time of year, especially the ones that go by water!

 Hike a pretty, wooded trail along a river to Skookum Flats.
 There are lots of giant stumps and rocks to explore, and it ends at the base of a waterfall.
 Note that actually going to the base of the waterfall requires a steep, uphill climb which is not suitable for young children.
-This time of year is likely just a trickle, but it’s a lovely traipse through the woods anyway.
+The waterfall is most dramatic in spring and early summer and goes down to a trickle in late summer.
 The river water is swift moving and cold year round.
 You’ll need a Northwest Forest Pass to hike here.

 You have to pay to enter the Stevens Canyon Entrance of Mt.Rainier National Park to make this trek, but it is totally worth it!
 The Grove of the Patriarchs hike is short, flat, and you get to walk across a rope bridge to a magical island of giant, old growth trees.
 Note that some of the trip reports reference Silver Falls, which shares a parking lot with Grove of the Patriarchs.
 You can add that on to this hike, but it will be much longer.
 You can easily just go the grove and back again.

 Parts of the hike to Sheep Lake are uphill, but it’s an easy, gradual climb, and you get rewarded with a great lake at the end that’s perfect for kids who like to splash and play.
 This would also make a nice, first backpacking trip.
 Note that you will need your bug spray.
 I was nearly eaten alive on this one!
 You’ll need a Northwest Forest Pass.